tsackton/taelgarverse/docs/campaigns/dunmari-frontier-campaign/hoards/tower-of-the-colossus-treasure.md

 ---
+tags: [meta]
+typeOf: hoard
-{title: Tower of the Colossus Treasure}
+title: Tower of the Colossus Treasure
 ---

 ## Treasure from the Tower of the Colossus

 - A [manual of stone golems](<../treasure/taurion-s-manual-of-golems.md>), found in the basement storeroom guarded by a stone golem.